 When registering a death, you must check the register page carefully and tell the registrar about anything that’s incorrect.

 If you notice a mistake after your appointment, we might not be able to correct it.
 If we can correct it, you’ll be charged a fee of £75 or £90, depending on what needs to be changed.

 Tell Us Once service

-Tell Us Once is a service that lets you report a death to most government organisations in one go.
-We’ll give you a reference number when you register the death to allow you to use this service.
+The Tell Us Once service on GOV.UK lets you report a death to most government organisations in one go.
+We’ll give you a reference number when you register the death so you can use the service.